robcarver17/pysystemtrade/docs/data.md

 ## Creating and storing back adjusted prices

 Once we have multiple prices we can then create a backadjusted price series.
-The [relevant script](/sysinit/futures/adjustedprices_from_db_multiple_to_db.py) will read multiple prices from the DB, do the back adjustment, and then write the prices to DB (and optionally to .csv if you want to use that for backup or simulation purposes).
+The [relevant script](/sysinit/futures/adjustedprices_from_db_multiple_to_db.py) will read multiple prices from the DB, do the back adjustment, and then write the prices to DB (and optionally to CSV if you want to use that for backup or simulation purposes).
 It's easy to modify this to read/write to/from different sources.

 ### Changing the stitching method